 - If mites or a fungal infection have triggered the mud fever, individual treatment for these causes may be required.

+If your horse has thick feathers you may need to carefully clip the hair from the lower leg to expose the skin to the air and make it easier for you to clean and treat.
+Severe mud fever may require repeat treatments and cream applied to the skin.
+Your vet will be able to advise on the best course of action and treatment plan.
 In more severe cases, a blood test may be required to identify an underlying disease.
-If the mud fever isn’t clearing up, a swab can also be taken to check for bacterial growth and sensitivity, allowing for the appropriate use of antibiotics.
-Anti-inflammatories may be recommended by your vet, depending on the clinical signs and overall health of your horse.
+If the mud fever isn’t clearing up, a swab can also be taken to check for bacterial growth and sensitivity.
+This will help the vet decide if antibiotics are appropriate.
+Anti-inflammatories may be recommended by your vet depending on the clinical signs and overall health of your horse.

 There are many ways to reduce the risk of your horse developing mud fever, and they are all aimed at avoiding the underlying causes:

 - Avoid leaving your horse standing in wet and muddy conditions for long periods of time; make sure they have somewhere dry to stand for at least part of the day.

 - Adopt good grassland management by rotating fields to reduce poaching and put hardcore down in places where horses gather, such as gateways and water troughs.
 Fence off any particularly muddy areas.

 - Avoid washing your horse’s legs when you bring them in from the field and instead wait until the mud is dry, then brush it off using a soft bristled brush.
 If you do wash your horse’s legs, dry them thoroughly afterwards using a clean, dry towel.